-Outlook through Tuesday March 10: a series of small northwest swells will continue into the weekend.
-A larger but relatively short-period north swell is expected to arrive Sunday which may approach advisory levels for exposed east facing shores.
+Outlook through Tuesday April 7: a small short-period northwest swell will continue through the weekend.
+A small but longer period west northwest swell is expected to arrive Monday and continue into Tuesday.
+Background southerly swell will persist through the forecast period.
+A moderate short-period easterly swell will gradually build into the weekend, possibly reaching high surf advisory Saturday night.
 Surf heights are forecast heights of the face or front of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, in the zone of maximum refraction.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

 No high surf advisory or warnings.

-Surf along north facing shores will be 4 to 6 feet through Thursday.
-Surf along west facing shores will be 2 to 4 feet through Thursday.
-Surf along east facing shores will be 3 to 5 feet through Thursday.
-Surf along south facing shores will be 2 feet or less through Thursday.
+Surf along north facing shores will be 2 to 4 feet this evening lowering to 1 to 3 ft Thursday.
+Surf along west facing shores will be 1 to 2 feet through Thursday.
+Surf along east facing shores will be 5 to 7 feet through Thursday.
+Surf along south facing shores will be 1 to 3 feet through Thursday.

 About Collaborative Surf